sydneyrenee/Thea-Code/src/exports/README.md

 }

-// Start a new task with an initial message. await api.startNewTask("Hello, Roo Code API!
+// Start a new task with an initial message. await api.startNewTask("Hello, Thea Code API!
 Let's make a new project...")

 // Start a new task with an initial message and images. await api.startNewTask("Use this design language", ["data:image/webp;base64,..."])